-How can you organize a closet cheaply?
+How do you organize a cluttered closet cheaply?

 'I never advise any gimmicky sections to a wardrobe.
 Simple rails and shelving are perfect.
-I am a huge fan of Ikea as you can always add more shelves and sections once you’ve put it together at home so you don’t have to get it perfect first time.' advises Vicky Silverthorn.
+I am a huge fan of Ikea as you can always add more shelves and sections once you’ve put it together at home so you don’t have to get it perfect first time.' advises Silverthorn.

 'Do a declutter before you buy/ design your wardrobe so you aren’t just guessing what you need.
 You need to see visually how many shorter items and longer you own so you don’t end up with extra unwanted or dead space.'